bitcraze/crazyflie-clients-python/docs/installation/install.md

 If you are planning to do development work with the cfclient, you are at right spot!

-The sections bellow describes how to install the client from source on various platforms, they all require Python >= 3.7.
+The sections bellow describes how to install the client from source on various platforms.

 Make sure to also install the [cflib](https://github.com/bitcraze/crazyflie-lib-python) from source as it is common to modify or examine this code as well when working with the client.